-Courses or Series Taught by Gordon Lindsey
+Classes or Series Taught by Gordon

 Here are some of the diverse courses Gordon has taught for other groups.
 Courses range from single, solo lectures to series of six or eight presentations.

 - Charter of Christian Freedom: This six-part series explores the revolutionary message of the apostle Paul in his Letter to the Galatians.
 This apostolic letter has sparked many creative movements in the history of Christianity.
+Gordon’s book, Charter of Christian Freedom, can be used as a textbook and study guide for the course.

 - Why Does My Bible Read the Way It Does?: A three-part presentation that explains why we find variations in how our English Bibles read.
-Lecture 1 looks at how the books that compose our present Bible got chosen (canonization).
+Lecture 1 looks at how the books that compose our present Bible got chosen for inclusion (canonization).
 Lecture 2 looks at the manuscript transmission of the Bible.
 Lecture 3 looks at translating the Bible into English.
 The series answers many of the questions lay people have about how we got our Bibles.

 - Getting Bitten by the Bible Bug: A one-session presentation on principles of Biblical interpretation, using Psalm 77 as an exercise.

 - Who’s In?
 Who’s Out?: This three-part series looks at the task of defining a religious identity as seen through the perspective of the Biblical books of Ezra/Nehemiah, Ruth, and Jonah.
+This course uses the Bible to look at the challenges involved in welcoming or not welcoming newcomers into an established community.

 - If the Tree is Good–The Four Gospels and Christian Morality: This four-session series explores the moral task of Christians as seen through the lens of the four gospels.
 The series begins with how we can read the gospels faithfully, then moves to a discussion of the Kingdom of God, then the Sermon on the Mount, and finally to the challenge of how Christianity can make people practice the good.